tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 Click `Deck > Options` to access Options Groups settings.
 You can hit Manage to create additional options groups.

+**Warning:**
-**Warning:** If you're running Anki 2.1.45+, you will be presented with a new "Options Groups" settings dialog.
+If you're running Anki 2.1.45+, you will be presented with a new "Options Groups" settings dialog.
 As usual, Anki developers are making the app worse with each release.
-The new layout won't match with the screenshots shown on this page.
+The new UI is bloated and is built with HTML and JavaScript instead of native widgets as before.
 If you want to bring up the old version of the dialog, click "Deck Options" while holding `Shift`.